imSamaritan/miniORM/README.md

 - Error if not exactly 3 arguments: "Where method takes 3 arguments (column,operator,value)!"
 - Error if column is not a string or is empty: "Column should be string type and not be empty"
 - Error if operator is not supported: "Supported operators (=,!=,<>,>,>=,<,<=,LIKE,NOT LIKE)"
+- Error if trying to use IN/NOT IN operators: "For the current used operator IN, consider using corresponding method operator (whereIsNotNull(), whereIsNull(), whereIn(), whereNotIn(), whereBetween() and whereNotBetween()"
 - Error if value object is missing required keys: "Value key is required and must carry a valid value!" or "Type key is required and must contain a string type as value"
 - Error if value object contains invalid data: "Value can not be (null, undefined, {}, []) or empty!"